Mart100/ZombsRoyaleAimbot2/README.md

 ### CONTROLS:
-⋅⋅⋅F8: stops the aimbot immediatly
+  F8: stops the aimbot immediatly
-⋅⋅⋅Shift: Automatically goes into auto-aim and shoot when holding
+  Shift: Automatically goes into auto-aim and shoot when holding